Virginia teacher shot by 6-year-old student claims school "failed to act" on multiple warnings that boy had a gun

 "The teacher then tells that same administrator that she believes the boy put the gun in his pocket before he went outside for recess," Toscano said.
 "The administration could not be bothered.
 The administrator downplayed the report from the teacher and the possibility of a gun, saying, and I quote, 'Well, he has little pockets.'"

 Shortly after 1 p.m., a third teacher went to the administration and said that another student had been found crying and fearful, Toscano said.
-The third teacher told the administration that the other student said the 6-year-old had shown the gun to him at recess, and threatened to shot him if he told anybody.
+The third teacher told the administration that the other student said the 6-year-old had shown the gun to him at recess and threatened to shoot him if he told anybody.

 A fourth employee reportedly heard about the danger and asked administrators for permission to search the 6-year-old's backpack, but was denied.